Kosovo field: Modern history

 In 1877, the Kosovo Vilayet was established by the Ottoman Empire a first-level administrative division.
 This area included the majority of the modern Kosovo.

-In 1912-13 the Kingdom of Serbia conquered the Vilayet.
+In 1912–13, the Kingdom of Serbia conquered the Vilayet.

 During World War I, the army of the Kingdom of Serbia retreated to the Kosovo plain by November 1915.
 Then, under attack from both sides, the army withdrew across the mountains into Albania.

-The Kingdom of Yugoslavia (1918-1941) controlled Kosovo Field and its residents.
+The Kingdom of Yugoslavia (1918–1941) controlled Kosovo Field and its residents.

 Animated series of maps showing the breakup of the SFR Yugoslavia from 1989 through 2008.
 The colors represent the different areas of control.

 Kosovo and Vojvodina, another formerly autonomous region of Serbia, had practically comparable status with the other six Yugoslav republics according to constitutional revisions made in 1971.
 The provinces were granted the opportunity to create their own constitutions and were granted equal status under a new Yugoslav constitution that was adopted in 1974.

 When Slobodan Milošević came to power in 1989, the provinces' autonomy was removed and Belgrade gained political control.
-Thus, the Socialist Federal Republic of Yugoslavia (ended 1992) and the Federal Republic of Yugoslavia (its successor in the Breakup of Yugoslavia) managed Kosovo up until the Kosovo War in 1998–1999, at the conclusion of which the forces of Milosevic left the field and the region was overseen by the UN with the installation of an interim government.
+Thus, the Socialist Federal Republic of Yugoslavia (ended 1992) and the Federal Republic of Yugoslavia (its successor in the Breakup of Yugoslavia) managed Kosovo up until the Kosovo War in 1998–1999, at the conclusion of which the forces of Milošević left the field and the region was overseen by the UN with the installation of an interim government.

 During the war, the Kosovo Liberation Army and FR Yugoslavia forces actively battled around the region, especially the parts in which many Albanians resided.

 In the 21st century, plans have been made to establish multiple coal mines around the Kosovo field.